bklaric1/feather_esp_32_s3_mainboard/README.md

 # feather_esp_32_s3_mainboard

-## Main board PCB for the second version of the first project at Technical University of Applied Science Augsburg
+## Mainboard PCB for a project at Technical University of Applied Science Augsburg

 ### Explanation
 This repo contains the KiCad 8 files for the main board and the daughter board of the project.